kaikesvieira/DA111_python_project_group_8/README.md

 ### Accessing the Website
-After run the `create_database`, run the `app` file and click on the link on your integrated terminal
+After run the `create_database`, run the `app` file and then click on the link on your integrated terminal.

 ## Features